JiachenRen/waifu-classifier/docs/final_report.md

 }
 ```

-Using the metadata, we scrape detailed descriptions from the website, accessing from a different API endpoint using the same exploit.
+Using the metadata, we scrape detailed descriptions from the website, accessing a different API endpoint using the same exploit.
 In total, we gathered detailed information for **30965** anime characters, all stored in [waifu_details.json](https://github.com/JiachenRen/get_waifu/blob/628fbe6c23a15e56561f3b9ee5f8470ea35294d4/data/waifu_details.json), totalling **90 MB**.
 The full information for Artoria Pendragon, for instance, looks like this:

 ```json
 {